 The Extended Diploma in Music Performance & Production, equivalent to three A Levels, is a practical route into a career in music.
 The course provides opportunities to develop the practical skills and theoretical knowledge required to work in the music industry.

 Students will learn by completing projects and assignments that are based on realistic workplace situations/activities and demands.

-A minimum of 4 or 5 GCSE subjects at grade 4 or above including English and/or Maths.
+A minimum of 5 GCSE subjects at grade 4 or above including English and/or Maths.

 Students will be required to demonstrate instrumental playing or singing skills and musical knowledge sufficient to undertake a Level 3 Music course.
 In addition, a relevant Level 2 Diploma will also be considered as part of the entry requirement.

 All students will take the following units:

 - Critical and Contextual Awareness for Music Performance and Production